ultide/ultide/readme.md

 the backspace key for that).
 7. If you click on the operators, the `Parameters` widget will allow you to change its title, delete it, and will also display other parameters depending on the operator.
+8. You can add new operators in the process by drag and dropping operators in the `Library` widget.